I Think About This a Lot: Horny Week Edition

 Prince Charles’s tampon-related phone sex with Camilla Parker Bowles.

-In 1993, a British tabloid published something truly shocking in its unmitigated horniness: a transcript of a secretly-recorded phone conversation, taken four years prior, between Prince Charles and Camilla Parker Bowles.
+In 1993, a British tabloid published something truly shocking in its unmitigated horniness: a transcript of a secretly recorded phone conversation, taken four years prior, between Prince Charles and Camilla Parker Bowles.
 Charles was married to Princess Diana at the time, and Camilla was married to some guy I absolutely do not care about, but that did not stop the two of them from having oddly polite phone sex, in which they employed some of the most thought-provoking figurative language in all of recorded human history.

 I will let the transcript speak for itself: